Amarnath Temple: Security of pilgrims

 Every year, thousands of central armed forces and state police personnel are deployed to provide security to pilgrims from potential terror threats.
 The forces position at various halts and also on the perimeter of the shrine.
 These include CRPF, BSF, CISF, ITBP, NDRF/SDRF and state police and traffic police.

 Economic impact of yatra

 The yatra is a source of revenue for the state government by imposing tax on pilgrims.
 Local Muslim Bakarwal-Gujjars also make a living by offering services to the Hindu pilgrims.
 This source of income has been threatened by the militant groups who have harassed and attacked the yatra numerous times.

 Annual number of pilgrims

-The number of annual pilgrims having generally rising consistently from between 12,000-20,000-30,000 in 1989, to over 400,000 in 2007, 634,000 in 2011, 622,000 in 2012, 350,000 in 2013, 285,006 in 2018.
+The number of annual pilgrims has generally risen consistently from between 12,000-20,000-30,000 in 1989, to over 400,000 in 2007, 634,000 in 2011, 622,000 in 2012, 350,000 in 2013, 285,006 in 2018.